Galaco/bsp/README.md

 ##### Not all lumps are current supported, but can be freely read and modified, as they are treated as `[]byte`

-The following lumps currently have a full implementation:
+The following lumps currently have a full implementation for v20 bsp's:

 ```
 0: Entdata